Qohaito: Description

-When coming from Adi Keyh, one first comes across the Safra's Damn, which is a square basin with sides of around 70 metres for the collection of water, attributed to the ancient Semitic colonization.
+When coming from Adi Keyh, one first comes across Safra's Dam, a square basin with sides around 70 meters tall for the collection of water, attributed to ancient Semitic colonization.
 The lower southern side is blocked by a wall made of square stone blocks, with four protruding blocks serving as a staircase.
-On the eastern side there are the remains of a building which is 20 by 22 metres (perhaps a sanctuary), while on the north side there is another oval basin, of 55 by 25 metres, closed by an embankment.
+On the eastern side there are the remains of a building which is 20 by 22 metres (perhaps a sanctuary), while on the north side there is another oval basin, of 55 by 25 meters, closed by an embankment.

 Moving north, there are various ruins, and among those are three buildings.
 The first is a rectangular building with three pillars, with two of those still visible.
 The second building is named the Temple of Mariam Wakiro, which was most likely a church with a rectangular base of 14 by 25 metres, with three naves separated by two lines of six pillars.
 Around 100m further south is a pillar with its capital, and the rest of a third rectangular building.
 Immediately to the east of the clearing, the land plunges into a ravine, in which there are various tombs, containing rock paintings depicting camels and cows.

 To the north-east of the valley, there are the ruins of a rectangular building (9.3 by 12 metres) with four pillars, one of which has fallen, surrounded by a courtyard.
 A little further north is another rectangular building with six pillars, known as Tomb of the Egyptian or Meqabir Ghibsi, a large Christian or Ottoman tomb.